Spittal/vue-i18n-phrase/README.md

 <h1 align="center">vue-i18n-phrase</h1>

 Extract all `vue-i18n` keys from your Vue.js projects.
-Then, add missing keys to your [Phrase](https://phraseapp.com/) account!
+Then, tag and add keys to your [Phrase](https://phraseapp.com/) account!

 ## Installation
 Install `vue-i18n-phrase` globally